subasgit/backdoorfinder/README.md

 script and populate the parameters that is passed on to it.
 If the file exists, then new parameters are appended on to the csv file.
 Each time this function is called by a procedure, it appends with iteration number.
 This will help in filtering the latest runs

+### Checks process memory and pid

+function: check_processes_memory

+This function can be used to check process memory and pid.
+Currently using to check the processes exposed to network attacks.
+This would add value to see if system resources are consumed heavily by any process.